kosiarn/Content-Delivery-Network/README.md

 ### Using this repository

-The fastes way is using Docker and `docker-compose` to run the whole infrastructure.
+The fastest way is using Docker and `docker-compose` to run the whole infrastructure.

 - Make sure that you have Docker installed and running.
 Open up the terminal and run: